What Types Of Injectable Fillers Exist?

 PMMA

-The primary semi-permanent filler on the market today is polymethylmethacrylate (PMMA).
-This filler contains a low concentration of microspheres suspended in a larger amount of purified collagen gel.
-PMMA is more solid and heavier than most other fillers.
-It is used for deep wrinkles, deep contours and crevices, and is sometimes used as a permanent implant during reconstructive surgery.
+Polymethylmethacrylate (PMMA) is the leading semi-permanent filler available today.
+It consists of microspheres suspended in a purified collagen gel, giving it a denser, heavier consistency than most other fillers.
+PMMA is commonly used for deep wrinkles, contours, and creases, and is sometimes utilized as a permanent implant in reconstructive surgery.

-Prior to treatment, the practitioner will assess various aspects of the face and make marks directly on the skin to note where the injection sites will be.
-The face will be cleansed and a local anesthetic will be applied to help numb the top layer of skin.
+Prior to treatment, we will assess various aspects of your face and make marks directly on the skin to note where the injection sites will be.
+Your face will be cleansed and a local anesthetic will be applied to help numb the top layer of skin.
 Using a syringe with a fine needle, the filler will be injected into the marked areas until the desired fullness has been achieved.
-Most patients are pleased with their results.
-While this will vary by filler product, most will produce results lasting from 3 months to a full year.
+Most of our patients are elated with their dermal fillers results.

 Injectable Filler FAQs